DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 authors:
 - Shannon McHarg
 - Ryan Johnson
-excerpt: We're rebuilding the Natural Resources Revenue Data homepage.
-In this first post about the rebuild, we'll share how a revised product vision and user research led us to the redesign, along with our design priorities and prototyping.
+excerpt: We recently rebuilt the Natural Resources Revenue Data homepage.
+In this first post about the rebuild, we'll share how a revised product vision and user research led us to the redesign.
+We'll also share our design priorities and prototypes.
 tags:
 - open data
 - natural resources revenue data